AMLP: Adjustable Masking Lesion Patches for Self-Supervised Medical Image Segmentation: Related Work

+The objective of contrastive learning \cite{ZHANG-MIA2022} aims to learn representations by drawing positive samples closer and pushing negative samples further away in the latent space, thereby distinguishing each image from others.
+This goal is typically achieved by applying a contrastive loss.
 Currently, many contrastive learning methods have found successful applications in medical image segmentation.
-For instance, SimCLR \citep{chen2020simple} employs a contrastive loss function and multi-layer feature representation learning to facilitate self-learning on large-scale unlabeled data, thereby enhancing the model's representational and generalization capabilities, but this method relies too much on data augmentation.
-To mitigate this issue, MoCo \citep{he2020momentum} further bolsters the model's robustness and discriminative performance by introducing momentum contrastive learning and a nonlinear contrastive loss function, expanding the set of negative samples and enhancing sample variability, but it only focuses on sample-level information and ignores details.
-Subsequently, BYOL \citep{grill2020bootstrap} promotes the learning of more discriminative and reconfigurable feature representations through bootstrapping methods and multi-task training, thus achieving significant performance improvements in self-supervised learning.
-And SwAV \citep{caron2020unsupervised} proposes a method for unsupervised learning of visual features by contrastive cluster assignment.
-Effective feature learning and representation learning are achieved by comparing the similarity of samples in different cluster groupings.
+For instance, SimCLR \cite{chen2020simple} employs a contrastive loss function and multi-layer feature representation learning to facilitate self-learning on large-scale unlabeled data, thereby enhancing the model's representational and generalization capabilities, but this method relies too much on data augmentation.
+To mitigate this issue, MoCo \cite{he2020momentum} further bolsters the model's robustness and discriminative performance by introducing momentum contrastive learning and a nonlinear contrastive loss function, expanding the set of negative samples and enhancing sample variability, but it only focuses on sample-level information and ignores details.
+Considering that possible negative pair construction errors could affect model performance, BYOL \cite{grill2020bootstrap} promotes the learning of more discriminative feature representations through bootstrapping methods and multi-task training, achieving significant improvements in SSL performance.
+To further process fine-grained features and complex scenes, SwAV \cite{caron2020unsupervised} proposes a method for unsupervised learning of visual features by contrastive cluster assignment, achieving effective feature and representation learning by comparing the similarity of samples in different cluster groupings.
+However, more professional solutions are needed in the field of medical image analysis, G-L \cite{chaitanya2020contrastive} proposes to combine a local contrastive strategy (i.e., using 3D inter-layer location information for contrastive learning) with a global contrastive strategy to learn beneficial information representations.
+To achieve deeper feature learning, PCRL \cite{zhou2021preservational} introduces Preservational Contrastive Representation Learning to reconstruct diverse contexts using representations learned from the contrastive loss.
+To capture rich semantic information at both global and local levels, vox2vec \cite{goncharov2023vox2vec} models voxel representations through a Feature Pyramid Network (FPN), producing similar representations for the same voxels and unique representations for different voxels in various augmentation contexts, thereby learning multi-scale representations that capture global semantics and local semantics.
+While these multi-scale representations are effective, they may not guarantee optimal alignment between features from different semantic levels.
+SAL \cite{Li2024SelfSupervisedAL} introduces a self-supervised alignment learning framework that enhances consistency in feature learning by aligning pixel-level features of matched structures across different semantic levels, thereby improving the robustness of medical image segmentation.
+Besides the methods rely on invariance under certain intensity-based augmentations and geometric augmentations, Pix2Rep \cite{seince2024dense} proposes a pixel-level representation learning framework based on equivariance under geometric transformations.
+By explicitly modeling how pixel-level features should transform under different geometric operations, Pix2Rep enables more precise and geometrically-aware feature learning.